 No matter how good or bad our teams are (and they certainly can run the gamut between those extremes!), Cleveland is undeniably a die-hard sports town.

-Cleveland has three professional sports teams, one of which being the Cleveland Guardians baseball team.
+Cleveland has three professional sports teams, one of which is the Cleveland Guardians baseball team.

 Cleveland has had a professional baseball team since 1901.
 The Guardians play in the American League (AL), and have won six AL pennants and two World Series titles (the World Series titles in 1920 and 1948).